AkaiaDAO/Kitsune/README.md

 Functional and truly declarative general-purpose Lisp programming language dialect focused on readability.

-The project is currently on concept stage.
+The project is currently at the concept stage.